Skip to main content

 1. Event sources send JSON messages to the Receiver endpoint

-2. The Receiver publishes messages to an AWS Kinesis stream
+2. The Receiver publishes messages to the stream processing pipeline

-6. The Evaluator traverses the workflow tree, executing entities in V8 isolates
+4. The Workflow Engine traverses the workflow tree, executing entities in V8 isolates

 Key Concepts